 THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

-THE WHALE AND THE RAVEN (Deutschland, Kanada 2019, Mirjam Leuze, DOK.international).
+THE WHALE AND THE RAVEN (Canada, Germany 2019, Mirjam Leuze, DOK.international).
 The remaining residents of the First Nation settlement on Canada’s rough west coast have a profound relationship with nature, in particular whales.
 Two researchers, Janie Wray and Hermann Meuter, share the spirituality of the indigenous people.
 A moving filmic message from whales to humans.

-WOODSTOCK (USA, Deutschland 2019, Barak Goodman, DOK.panorama).
+WOODSTOCK (Germany, United States 2019, Barak Goodman, DOK.panorama).
 Woodstock was the pinnacle of the hippie era.
 Half a million people danced to the bands of the moment in peace and in the pouring rain.
 WOODSTOCK tells its story through archive material and the many voices of those who worked for the festival back then and catapults us through space and time right into the heart of summer 1969.

-MONROVIA, INDIANA (USA 2018, Frederick Wiseman, BEST OF FESTS).
+MONROVIA, INDIANA (United States 2018, Frederick Wiseman, Best of Fests).
 A complex and closely observed portrait of a typical small town in the Mid-West – right in the heart of Trump country.
 With candour and sensitivity, Frederick Wiseman documents the life and routines of the inhabitants – direct cinema at its best.